Unbabel/COMET/README.md

 - **Upcoming model:** [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt22-cometkiwi-da) - This reference-free model uses a regression approach and is built on top of InfoXLM.
 It has been trained on direct assessments from WMT17 to WMT20, as well as direct assessments from the MLQE-PE corpus.
 Like the default model, it also provides scores ranging from 0 to 1.

 For versions prior to 2.0, you can still use [`Unbabel/wmt20-comet-da`](https://huggingface.co/Unbabel/wmt20-comet-da), which is the primary metric, and [`Unbabel/wmt20-comet-qe-da`](https://huggingface.co/Unbabel/wmt20-comet-qe-da) for the **respective reference-free version**.
 You can find a list of all other models developed in previous versions on our [MODELS](MODELS.md) page.
 For more information, please refer to the [model licenses](LICENSE.models.md).

+## Interpreting Scores:

+When using COMET to evaluate machine translation, it's important to understand how to interpret the scores it produces.

+In general, COMET models are trained to predict quality scores for translations.
+These scores are typically normalized using a [z-score transformation](https://simplypsychology.org/z-score.html) to account for individual differences among annotators.
+While the raw score itself does not have a direct interpretation, it is useful for ranking translations and systems according to their quality.

+However, for the latest COMET models like [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da), we have introduced a new training approach that scales the scores between 0 and 1.
+This makes it easier to interpret the scores: a score close to 1 indicates a high-quality translation, while a score close to 0 indicates a translation that is no better than random chance.

+It's worth noting that this new approach does come with some tradeoffs.
+For example, compared to previous COMET models, we have observed smaller differences between system scores.
+Nonetheless, we believe that the added interpretability of the scores is a valuable improvement that will make COMET even more useful for evaluating machine translation.

 ## Languages Covered: